This post may contain affiliate sales links. Please read my disclosure policy.

 Move over baked potatoes, Twice Baked Potatoes are here!
 The cheesier, creamier, fancier, cooler cousin.
 Filled with bacon, cheese, sour cream, cream cheese, and chives, these are the perfect appetizer or side dish.

-Twice Baked Potatoes, how I love thee!
-If you need a fabulous side dish that checks every box (popular, delicious, kid-friendly, cheesy, buttery, bacony, creamy, addicting) then this is the ticket.
+Twice Baked Potatoes, oh how I love thee!
+If you need a fabulous side dish that checks every box (popular, delicious, kid-friendly, cheesy, buttery, bacony, creamy, addicting) then this is it!
 After baking potatoes, this is just a few extra steps in a very tasty direction.
 The more cheese the better!

 Tips for Making Twice Baked Potatoes

 - Use Warm Potatoes.
 This helps ensure the filling doesn’t get gluey or tacky while you mash.

 - Don’t Overmix.
 Overmixing also causes gumminess and can ruin your whole dish!

 - Cook the Bacon to Your Liking.
 I love a crispy piece of bacon, but some like it chewy!
 To each his own.

 - Adjust the Seasonings.
 Taste the filling and add what is needed before filling your potato skins.

 - Easy Clean-Up.
 Line your pan with parchment paper to save yourself some time cleaning up.

 How to Make Twice Baked Potatoes